 The lifespan of an LED luminaire will depend on the design, engineering and the quality of each of these components.

 Maintaining temperature is one of the most important factors that affect the life span of an LED chip.
-This is why LED lights normally contain a heat sink; a large surface area which helps remove heat produced by the LED chip while turned on.
-The heat sink helps maintain the temperature of the LED chips to allow the LED chip to last its expected lifespan.
+This is why LED lights normally contain a ‘heat sink’; a large surface area which helps remove heat produced by the LED chip while turned on.
+This component helps maintain the temperature of the LED chip to it to last its expected lifespan.
 Good quality LED luminaires have correctly sized heat sinks enabling LED chips to maintain temperature – the more powerful the LED light, the bigger the heat sink required.
 However, poorly manufactured LED lights often have incorrectly sized heat sinks to reduce production costs savings by using less material.
 This results in a reduced lifespan of the LED luminaire.

 LED chips only require small voltages to light up, i.e. 12V, 24V and so on.
 Some LED lights are designed to run off a 240V supply.
 Because of this, 240V LED lights contain inbuilt or external power supplies that convert 240V to lower voltages.
 The quality of voltage and current produced by these power supplies will also greatly determine the life span of the LED chip.
 A chip manufacturer will specify the necessary power supply requirements to allow it to last its designed life span.
 The manufacturer of the LED light designs and selects a suitable power supply that can meet this demand which must be able to effectively regulate the current supplied to the LED chip.
 Cheap LED lights often use cheap power supplies in order to cut costs.
 The manufacturer may specify the LED light uses quality CREE chips but they might use poor quality power supplies which ends up degrading the overall lifespan of the product.
 Poor quality power supplies often fail even before the LED chip fails- a limiting factor in the LED light’s life span.